isipisii/rick-and-morty-assessment/README.md

 * **File Structure**: The project uses a feature-based file structure.
 Components related to a specific feature (e.g., `character-card.tsx`, `character-details.tsx`) are grouped under the `components` directory.
 This promotes a clear separation of concerns and makes it easy to locate and work on specific parts of the application.
 * **State Management**: Instead of a heavy state manager, the application leverages **TanStack Query** for server state management and **React Hooks** for client-side state.
 This was a deliberate choice to keep the dependency footprint minimal and purposeful.
 TanStack Query handles data fetching, caching, and background synchronization, while custom hooks like `use-local-storage.ts` manage the favorites list, providing a clean abstraction for interacting with `localStorage`.
-* **URL as Source of Truth**: The search and filter parameters are synchronized with the URL using the `useRouter` hook from Next.js.
+* **URL as Source of Truth**: The search and filter parameters are synchronized with the URL using the `nuqs` library.
 This ensures that the application state is directly reflected in the URL, making it shareable and reload-safe.
 Navigating back and forth in the browser history correctly restores the previous list state.
 * **Request Cancellation**: The `use-debounce.ts` hook, in combination with TanStack Query's built-in cancellation, handles the "abort on change" requirement.
 When a user types, a new request is debounced, and any pending previous requests are automatically canceled to prevent race conditions and ensure the displayed data is always fresh.
 * **Styling**: **Chakra UI** was chosen for its component-based styling system and built-in accessibility features.
 This allowed for rapid UI development and ensured a consistent design without the need for custom CSS from scratch.